 About the Forecast Impact and Quality Assessment Section

-Missy Petty, Acting Chief
+Missy Petty, Chief

 NOAA and the FAA are responsible for improving services to society.
 These services include effectively managing and safely maneuvering airplanes around severe convective weather while en route to a destination or landing at an airport.
 These services rely on highly accurate weather information at critical decision points.